jamesmarkotic/Bamazon/README.md

 This is an app that tracks products in stock and allows you to buy them depending on their availability.

+To run, simply type 'node bamazonCustomer.js'
+Nodemon is not compatible

 ## Steps to use app
 ![1.](./images/1.png)